Unit: 6th Battalion (HQ Company)

 Grave / Panel Ref.: V1.
 F. 13.

-However, both of Beresford’s parents died in the 1930s.
+Both of Beresford’s parents died before he reached his 16th birthday.
 Rose was 50 when she died in September 1931 and Thomas was 56 when he died in March 1936.
 They were buried together in Grave E 35, Ruskington Cemetery, New Plot.

 On 3 September 1939 the 6th Battalion, along with the 4th Battalion, were called up at once when the war was declared.
 In April 1940 it embarked for France and later managed to return from Dunkirk.

 After two years spent on home defence, the 6th Battalion left the United Kingdom in January 1943, the 6th Battalion left by 3 trains from Ascot and Sunningdale, in Berkshire, for Clydebank.
 Battalion Records show that Beresford was on the 2nd train (No. 517).
 They were to leave the UK and sail for North Africa on the HMT Sobieski.